martika810/springer-test/README.txt

    HOW TO RUN:

-      The zip file contains a build.
-Run it using: java -jar <jar_file>
+      The zip file contains a ready build.
+Run it using: "java -jar springer-test-1.0-SNAPSHOT-jar-with-dependencies.jar" The code is also available in GITHUB (https://github.com/martika810/springer-test) To run it :
+            - clone repo
+      		- mvn clean install
+      		- run the jar using (java -jar).
+Run the file named "springer-test-1.0-SNAPSHOT-jar-with-dependencies.jar"

    POSSIBLE ERRORS: